Logo

 This section provides examples illustrating how the guidance may be implemented.
 It also includes design patterns based on best practices and user research which are are not mandatory requirements.

-For additional explanation on consent related obligations, please refer to OAIC’s guidance on Express consent in Australia’s Digital ID System.
+For additional information on consent related obligations, please refer to Digital ID Rules 2024, Digital ID (Accreditation) Rules 2024, Digital ID (AGDIS) Data Standards 2024, Digital ID (Accreditation) Data Standards 2024 and OAIC’s guidance on Express consent in Australia’s Digital ID System.

 Wireframes and guidance